angular/angular/aio/content/tutorial/first-app/first-app-lesson-05.md

 ## After you finish

-*  Your app has a new interface that it can use as a data type.
-*  Your app has an instance of the new interface with sample data.
+* Your app's `HousingLocationComponent` template has a `HousingLocation` property to receive input.

 ## Conceptual preview of Inputs
 [Inputs](api/core/Input) allow components to share data.
 The direction of the data sharing is from parent component to child component.